 Fellowships to support Gettysburg students in summer research in Division III are available by competitive application to the X-SIG (Cross-Disciplinary Science Institute at Gettysburg) Board.
-For summer 2018, at least 50 fellows will be supported by the Dickson Fund, Kolbe Fund, Alberte Fund (in Biology), Albaugh Fund (in Chemistry), and Cormack and Schweizer Funds (in Physics).
+For summer 2023, at least 60 fellows will be supported by the Dickson Fund, Kolbe Fund, Seygal Fund, Alberte Fund (in Biology), Albaugh Fund (in Chemistry), and Cormack, Hendrickson, Peterson and Schweizer Funds (in Physics).

 The X-SIG Summer Research Program and Requirements